Artemov2021/Flow-website/README.md

 # About project

 Flow — a minimalist WPM testing platform built for focus and precision.
-Designed with clarity, speed, and a pleasant user experience in mind — Flow helps you practice typing with elegance, not clutter.
+Designed with clarity, speed, and a pleasant user experience in mind.

 <br>
 <br>